 a) The first type, the one that California State University, Fullerton will use most of the time, is available for college and university professors and it is called “special handling” recruitment.
 This method of recruitment involves those positions which include “some actual classroom teaching” and can be pursued for tenure track positions.

 i.
 This type only requires that one national print ad be placed – for example, in the Chronicle of Higher Education.

 ii.
-The bargaining representative must also be notified (This is completed by Academic Employment Services).
+The bargaining representative must also be notified (This is completed by Risk Management).

 iv.
 Selective Recruitment also requires that the University notify the bargaining representative of the job opportunity by providing them with an internal job notice or “Notice of Filing” with information about the position.
 This Notice should be posted during the advertisement for the position for 10 consecutive days.